lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Bi: Bidirectional, a rule entry that applies to headers of packets travelling in both directions (Up and Dw).

-* Bitmap: a field of bits in an acknowledgment message that tells the sender which SCHC Fragments of a window were correctl received.
+* Bitmap: a field of bits in an acknowledgement message that tells the sender which SCHC Fragments of a window were correctl received.

 * C: Checked bit.
-Used in an acknowledgment (SCHC ACK) header to determine if the MIC locally computed by the receiver matches (1) the received MIC or not (0).
+Used in an acknowledgement (SCHC ACK) header to determine if the MIC locally computed by the receiver matches (1) the received MIC or not (0).

 * CDA: Compression/Decompression Action.
 Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.